Boundary Regularity of Bergman Kernel in H\"older space: Introduction

-Earlier in her paper \cite{Li84}, E. Ligocka showed that if $\Om$ has $C^{k+4}$ boundary for non-negative integer $k$, then $B(\cdot, w_0) \in C^{k+\yh}(\ov D)$.
+Earlier in her paper \cite{Li84}, E. Ligocka showed that if $\Om$ has $C^{k+4}$ boundary for non-negative integers $k$, then $B(\cdot, w_0) \in C^{k+\yh}(\ov D)$.
 Hence \rt{Thm::Bker_intro} is an improvement and generalization of Ligocka's result to H\"older spaces.

-The study of boundary regularity properties of the Bergman projection and Bergman kernel is of fundamental importance in several complex variables, and the subject has found major applications in the theory of biholomorphic mappings and complex geometry, among others.
+The study of boundary regularity properties of the Bergman projection and Bergman kernel is of fundamental importance in several complex variables, and the subject has found major applications in the theory of biholomorphic mappings and complex geometry, among many other fields.
 We mention here some brief history for the results on strictly pseudoconvex domains.
-Kerzman \cite{Ker72} used the theory of $\dbar$-Neumann problem to show that Bergman kernel function $B(z,w)$ is $C^\infty \times C^\infty(\ov D \times \ov D \sm \Del_{bD})$, where $\Del_{bD}:= \{ (z,w) \in bD \times bD, z=w \}$.
-Soon after, C.Fefferman in his seminal paper \cite{Fef74} gave a description of the behavior of Bergman kernel $(z,w) \in bD \times bD$ near $\Del_{bD}$, and as an application he proved the now classical Fefferman's mapping theorem, which states that a biholomorphic mapping $F: D_1 \to D_2$ between two bounded $C^\infty$ strictly pseudoconvex domains $D_1, D_2$ extends to a $C^\infty$ diffeomorphism $\wti F: \ov{D_1} \to \ov{D_2}$.
-Fefferman's proof was based on the asymptotic expansion of the Bergman kernel.
+When the boundary is $C^\infty$, Kerzman \cite{Ker72} used the theory of $\dbar$-Neumann problem to show that the Bergman kernel function $B(z,w)$ is $C^\infty \times C^\infty(\ov D \times \ov D \sm \Del_{bD})$, where $\Del_{bD}:= \{ (z,w) \in bD \times bD, z=w\}$.
+Soon after, C. Fefferman in his seminal paper \cite{Fef74} gave a description of the behavior of the Bergman kernel $(z,w) \in bD \times bD$ near its singular set $\Del_{bD}$, and as an application he proved the now classical Fefferman's mapping theorem, which states that a biholomorphic mapping $F: D_1 \to D_2$ between two bounded $C^\infty$ strictly pseudoconvex domains $D_1, D_2$ extends to a $C^\infty$ diffeomorphism $\wti F: \ov{D_1} \to \ov{D_2}$.
+Fefferman's proof was based on the deep properties of the Bergman kernel and Bergman metric on strictly pseudoconvex domains.
 The analysis however was very difficult and nearly impossible to generalize to other cases.
-Later on Webster \cite{Web79} and Ligocka-Bell \cite{B-L80} found conditions on the boundary behavior of Bergman kernel that can imply the $C^\infty$ extension of biholomorphic mappings, and consequently they were able to significantly simplify Fefferman's proof.
+Later on Webster \cite{Web79} and Ligocka-Bell \cite{B-L80} independently found conditions on the boundary behavior of the Bergman kernel that can imply the $C^\infty$ extension of biholomorphic mappings, and consequently they were able to significantly simplify Fefferman's proof.